ChariotRed/Hackjobathon/README.md

-# 🎰 Stack Roulette
+# 🎰 Hackjobathon

-**Stack Roulette** is a gamified developer tool that generates random web development tech stacks — challenging developers to build projects using what they get.
+**Hackjobathon** is a gamified developer tool that generates random web development tech stacks — challenging developers to build projects using what they get.
 It supports user accounts, saved challenges, XP leveling, and social challenges.

 ---